On This Page

 Choosing a Ship

-The industry's trend toward bigger and bigger ships -- like the nearly 5,500-passenger Harmony of the Seas -- makes it a bit harder to meet others who may be traveling alone (comparable to the difference between living in a small village versus Manhattan).
+The industry's trend toward bigger and bigger ships makes it a bit harder to meet others who may be travelling alone (comparable to the difference between living in a small village versus London).
 When you sail with thousands of cruisers onboard one ship, you're not guaranteed to run into the same friendly folks you meet on a shore excursion or at the casino later on in the cruise.
 However, there will be plenty of onboard activities guaranteed to keep you busy and entertained at all hours.

 Small ships, on the other hand, tend to be quite social, and you'll see the same faces again and again.
-Open-seating dinners, smaller excursion numbers and an emphasis on interactive activities (like game play and trivia) are conducive to meeting people and making friends.
-However, these ships tend to carry an older clientele and a higher price tag, so they might not appeal to young, single travelers.
+Open-seating dinners, smaller excursion numbers and an emphasis on interactive activities (like board games and quizzes) are conducive to meeting people and making friends.
+However, these ships tend to carry an older clientele and a higher price tag, so they might not appeal to young, single travellers.
 They also have fewer entertainment options and late-night activities.

 Since upscale lines tend to offer price breaks to solo cruisers more often than the mainstream lines, you may find that cruising alone on a luxury ship with a minimal supplement is a better value than sailing on a mass-market ship with a heavy supplement.